 In the first instance, the Fellowship pairs laureate candidates with research supervisors and mentors at European institutions for their own development, as well as linking the candidates with emerging European and African scientists under the age of 30 years, known as Learning Partners, to whom they serve as mentors.
 This model creates an intergenerational network of global researchers addressing the multidimensional impacts of climate change.

-Pooling agricultural climate research can help fast-track solutions that benefits farmers directly.
-For example, researching soil fertility and using crop modelling like Dr. Austin Phiri, a One Planet Laureate Candidate from Malawi, can improve the resilience of farmers as they deal with the impacts of climate change, and empower them to make decisions about fertilizer application and planting.
+Pooling agricultural climate research can help fast-track solutions that benefit farmers directly.
+For example, researching soil fertility and using crop modelling like Dr Austin Phiri, a One Planet Laureate Candidate from Malawi, can improve the resilience of farmers as they deal with the impacts of climate change, and empower them to make decisions about fertiliser application and planting.

 In addition, the Fellowship initiative, which has reached 260 direct beneficiaries from 14 African countries to date, also provides fora in which scientists can exchange ideas and research trends.